When is Easter Sunday 2017—and why does the date of Easter change every year? Here are some answers from The Old Farmer’s Almanac.

 |2019||April 21||April 28|

-Christian churches that follow the Gregorian calendar, such as many Western Christian churches, celebrate Easter on the first Sunday after the paschal full Moon on or just after the vernal equinox.
+Would you believe that the date of Easter is related to the full Moon?
+Specifically, Easter is celebrated on the first Sunday after the paschal full Moon on or just after the vernal equinox.

 For simplicity, the equinox is considered March 21 (a fixed spring date set by the church) though it’s not always that day.
 The paschal full Moon always falls on the 14th day of a lunar month; because ancient calculations (made in a.d.
 325) did not take into account certain lunar motions, it may differ from the actual full Moon date by a day or so.